Dzhango/RecipeHunter/admin/meetings/meeting-week10-TA.md

    2. dont worry about e2e testing too much
    3. Make sure to write test cases, whether it pass or not is secondary
 3. UI: Try to make the APP good enough aesthetically
-4. Repo
+4. Repository
    1. README.md nice done
-      1. Add run-through of the repo in README.md
+      1. Add run-through of the repository in README.md
    2. Wiki nice done, keep populating
       1. add branches rules on wiki
       2. add contribution rules on wiki